Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2021-11-02

 Say hello to Yoast SEO 17.5!
 Or maybe γεια would fit better, as this release introduces full Greek language support.
 Plus: you’ll also be able to find | and ~ title separators again.
 Happy updating!
-Read more about what's new in Yoast SEO 17.5 in [https://yoa.st/release-17-5](our release post in English) or [https://yoa.st/release-17-5-spanish](our release post in Spanish)!
+Read more about what's new in Yoast SEO 17.5 in [our release post in English](https://yoa.st/release-17-5) or [our release post in Spanish](https://yoa.st/release-17-5-spanish)!

 #### Enhancements